 Primavera allows users to record issues and risks.
 Whereas, in MS Project, the feature of tracking project issues and risks is lacking.

 In Primavera, the import/export function allows users to communicate the project data with other applications.
-It also allows exporting the data in various formats such as HTML, XLS, XER, XML, etc. Importing function enables to create of a new project from scratch by updating the existing project plan or XLS file.
+It also allows exporting the data in various formats such as HTML, XLS, XER, XML, etc. The importing function enables to creation of a new project from scratch by updating the existing project plan or XLS file.
 On the other hand, MS Project has a similar import and export logic function.

 In Primavera, users can add indirect expenses such as travel and training.
-It allows them to choose from assignment options such as the start, distribution, and finish date of a task.
-Whereas in MS Project, it allows users to define fixed costs for tasks, costs for material resources and rate-based resources costs.
+It allows them to choose from assignment options such as the task's start, distribution, and finish date.
+At the same time, MS Project allows users to define fixed costs for tasks, material resources, and rate-based resources costs.
 It also enables adding from the resource sheet and assigned tasks.

 The key features of Primavera Software are discussed below: